svip/simpleaccounts/README.md

 go run src/main.go
 ```

+Run from the same directory as the `media/`.

 It will run on port `:8080`.
 It will save the database to a file called
 `database.json` in the same directory it is being run from.
 If there is no
 file, or it is empty, it will initialise a new database without anything.